-Comment.
+Gomment.
 The first clause of former Section 300 is restated in Section 7000 (passage of decedent's property) without substantive change.
 See also Sections 32 ("devise" defined), 44 ("heirs" defined), and 62 ("property" defined).
 The persons who succeed to the decedent's estate are prescribed in the laws governing intestate succession, Part 2 (commencing with Section 6400) of Division 6 of the Probate Code.

-The last clause of former Section 300 is restated in Section 7002 (property subject to administration) without substantive change.
+The last clause of former Section 300 is restated in Section 7001 (limitations on passage of decedent's property) without substantive change.
+See the Comment to Section 7001.
 Administration under the Probate Code includes possession by the personal representative, control by the court, sale and other disposition of the property, charges of administration, and payment of debts and family allowance.
 See Divisions 6 (commencing with Section 6100) and 7 (commencing with Section 7000) of the Probate Code.